zacanger/niddesa/text/chinese/cullaniddesa/02-google.md

 Mindfulness, mindfulness, and the path without a fork are called mindfulness.
 Having, being fully possessed, reaching, fully reaching, possessing, being fully possessed, possessing this thought, he is called mindful.
-"Bhikkhu", the destroyed state of the Seven Dharma is Bhikkhu: seeing is destroyed, suspicion is destroyed, prohibition is destroyed, greed is destroyed, anger is destroyed, delusion is destroyed, slow is destroyed, and those evil and unwholesome methods are destroyed. : Favor the pollution, the others, the fear, the bitter fruit,
+"Bhikkhu", the destroyed state of the Seven Dhamma is Bhikkhu: seeing is destroyed, suspicion is destroyed, prohibition is destroyed, greed is destroyed, anger is destroyed, delusion is destroyed, slow is destroyed, and those evil and unwholesome methods are destroyed. : Favor the pollution, the others, the fear, the bitter fruit,